IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 (end of the first stage and beginning of the second stage) in case of two stages, each with 4368 hours.

 A generator with operation cost (sum of the fuel and emission cost, excluding O&M cost) >0 is considered a non-renewable unit.
-If the unit has no operation cost and its maximum storage =0, It is considered a renewable unit.
+If the unit has no operation cost and its maximum storage =0, it is considered a renewable unit.
 If its maximum storage is >0, with or without operation cost, it is regarded as an ESS.

 A very small variable O&M cost for the ESS (not below 0.01 €/MWh; otherwise the model converts it to 0) can prevent it from pumping with avoided curtailment (at no cost) and then discharging as spillage.